 - the support required to help achieve those outcomes.

-Your child has a right to receive the support that is listed in an EHC plan.
+Your child has a right to receive the support that is listed in their EHC plan.

-In addition, the plan will state which nursery, school or college that your child will go to.
-This should be decided by your family and agreed to by the setting.
+In addition, the plan will state which nursery, school or college your child will go to.
+This should be decided by your family and agreed to by the nursery, school or college.

-If you don’t request a specific setting, your local authority will choose one.
-The assumption will be that this is a mainstream setting, rather than a special setting.
+If you don’t request a specific educational setting, your local authority will choose one.
+The assumption will be that this is a mainstream setting, rather than a special setting for children with disabilities.

 The whole process, from requesting an EHC assessment to getting an EHC plan, should take no longer than 20 weeks.
-If you want, you can ask for some of the support in the EHC plan to be bought as part of your child’s personal budget.
+If you want to, you can ask for some of the support in the EHC plan to be bought as part of your child’s personal budget.

 EHC plans should be reviewed at least once a year.
 If your child’s needs change substantially, the plan may need to be reassessed.